Quim Machado: Coaching career

-Machado began his coaching career in 2004, with amateurs AD Oliveirense.
+Machado began his coaching career in 2004, with amateurs Oliveirense.
 He moved to Tirsense also in division four two years later, promoting to the third tier at the first attempt and going on to achieve a further three top-four finishes.

-Machado signed with second division club C.D.
-Feirense in June 2010, winning promotion at the end of his first season and returning the Azuis da Feira to the top flight after 23 years.
+Machado signed with second division club Feirense in June 2010, winning promotion at the end of his first season and returning the Azuis da Feira to the top flight after 23 years.
 He was relieved of his duties on 2 April 2012 due to poor results, and the team was ultimately relegated as 15th.
-In July, he was appointed at Hungary's Vasas SC, only to return to his previous job after a mere two months.
+In July, he was appointed at Hungary's Vasas, only to return to his previous job after a mere two months.

 In October 2013, Machado signed for Chaves in the same league.
 On 16 June of the following year, he was appointed at Ekstraklasa side Lechia Gdańsk, leaving in September due to poor results.

-In the 2014–15 campaign, Machado led C.D.
-Tondela to the second-tier championship, with the subsequent first-ever promotion to the top flight.
+In the 2014–15 campaign, Machado led Tondela to the second-tier championship, with the subsequent first-ever promotion to the top flight.
 On 18 May 2016, after having narrowly avoided relegation from the latter competition with Vitória de Setúbal, he resigned.

-On 24 September 2016, Machado was appointed at second division's C.D.
-Santa Clara after Daniel Ramos moved to C.S.
-Marítimo.
-After only two games, he left for family reasons and signed for C.F.
-Os Belenenses of the top tier on 6 October.
+On 24 September 2016, Machado was appointed at second division's Santa Clara after Daniel Ramos moved to Marítimo.
+After only two games, he left for family reasons and signed for Belenenses of the top tier on 6 October.
 He left the Estádio do Restelo the following 17 April, in disagreement with a proposed new contract that would limit his influence over the club's transfer business.

-Machado then went back abroad with Al Batin FC in the Saudi Professional League, who sacked him in February 2018 when they were in 19th place.
+Machado then went back abroad with Al Batin in the Saudi Professional League, who sacked him in February 2018 when they were in 19th place.
 He returned to his country's second division on 2 April, taking the helm at Académica de Coimbra after Ricardo Soares's departure.
-He won four of his seven matches in charge, and resumed his career on 27 September that year at last-placed F.C.
-Arouca.
+He won four of his seven matches in charge, and resumed his career on 27 September that year at last-placed Arouca.

 Having left Arouca after their May 2019 relegation, Machado was linked to South Korea's K League 1, but nothing came of it.
-A year later, he returned to work in his country's second division with U.D.
-Vilafranquense.
+A year later, he returned to work in his country's second division with Vilafranquense.
 He lost his job on 26 October 2020, with the team second-bottom after seven games.

-On 6 June 2022, Machado returned to Saudi Arabia with First Division League's Al-Orobah FC.
+On 6 June 2022, Machado returned to Saudi Arabia with First Division League's Al-Orobah.
 He went back to Al Batin in September 2023.

+In June 2025, Machado was appointed as manager of Jordanian Pro League club Al-Hussein.
+Six months later, his contract was terminated.